codernayeem/auto-guest-change/README.md

 ### Script Configuration

-Edit the following variables in the script to match your router and server settings:
+Edit the following variables in the script to match your router and server settings in `single_run.py`:

 ```python
 router_login_page = 'http://192.168.0.1'  # Router login page URL